Breast Augmentation With Implants

 What is the difference between silicone and saline breast implants?

 Silicone breast implants are less prone to rippling than saline implants; however, most doctors will place a saline implant under a layer of muscle, so there is more tissue above the implant.
 This lessens the “wrinkling” that you may see or feel through the skin.
-Some surgeons have found that another way to dampen the rippling of saline implants is to slightly overfill them.
+Some surgeons have found that another way to dampen the rippling of saline implants is to overfill them slightly.

 How long does the procedure take?